Untitled design-6

 5. Units are built around engaging problems and authentic context

 It’s no secret that students are more engaged when they’re passionate about what they’re learning.
-With ISB’s curated curriculum, “We often try to build our teaching and learning around provoking students to want to figure out what’s happening,” says Ms. Poulsen.
+With ISB’s curated curriculum, “We often try to build our teaching and learning around provoking students to want to figure out what’s happening,” said Ms. Poulsen.

 Teachers will begin class with topics that get students asking, “Why is this happening; what’s going on here; this doesn’t jive with how I thought the world works.”